seanken/CellLevel_QC/README.md

 `unmapped:` Number of reads that are unmapped.

-`highConf:` Number of reads that map to transcriptome with high conifdence.
+`highConf:` Number of reads that map to the transcriptome with high conifdence.

 `polyA:` Number of reads with any number of bases trimmed due to poly-A.